 This post is updated regularly to reflect the latest news and science around the new coronavirus, also known as COVID-19, in the UK.

-The government has announced its plan to begin to ease lockdown rules and open shops, bars, and other public spaces later in the summer.
 While restrictions are easing, the pandemic is still very much ongoing and it can be hard to keep track of the most up-to-date information.
 Here’s our resource to help you stay informed about what's happening with coronavirus in the UK.

 What Does Lockdown Look Like Now?

 The UK entered a nation-wide lockdown on March 24, 2020.
 This meant the shutting down of non-essential businesses and most of the hospitality industry, people were also asked to stay at home under most circumstances.

 People in England are now able to meet up to six other people in an outdoor space so long as they remain socially distant.
 People living alone or single parents with children under 18 can create a "social bubble" with one other household.
 Those who are considered "extremely clinically vulnerable," however, are not able to form social bubbles or meet up with more than one other person from outside their household.
 This should instead be done outdoors and ideally with the same person each time.
 While outdoors they must maintain a two-metre distance at all times.